GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/01.801-810/07.Day-By-Day/docs.md

 ---
+title: |
-title: 807.
-Day By Day
+    807. Day By Day - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 807.
+Day By Day.
+Day by day the manna fell; O to learn this lesson well!
+Still by constant mercy fed, Give me, Lord, our daily bread.
+    keywords:  |
-    keywords: Christ in Song, Day By Day, Day by day the manna fell,
+        Christ in Song, adventhymnals, advent hymnals, Day By Day, Day by day the manna fell.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 807. DAY BY DAY
+####  Christ in Song,

 ```txt
 1.